 These resources can help you find schools for your high school application:

-- NYC High School Directory.
+- NEW!
+2020 NYC High School Admissions Guide.
 Find high schools and programs by borough.
-Make a list of program choices based on your interests.
 Learn how programs make offers and what makes a balanced application.
 Pick up a copy of this easy-to-use, easy-to-carry guide at your current middle school or a Family Welcome Center.